-PSY 1106 Introduction to Psychology PSY 2201 Psychology of Learning and Animal Laboratory PSY 3211 Psychology of Abnormality PSY 2223 Psych.
+PSY 1106 Introduction to Psychology PSY 2201 Psychology of Learning and Animal Laboratory PSY 2211 Psychology of Abnormality PSY 2223 Psych.
 Methods I: Measurement & Assessment (lab included) PSY 2224 Psych.
 Methods II: Research Design & Analysis (lab included) Four additional Psychology courses (Cannot be a Capstone course.)
 One capstone course or independent research conducted under the supervision of a faculty member.
-One capstone course is offered as seminar each semester.
+At least one capstone course is offered as seminar each semester.
 The topics are determined by both faculty and expertise and student interest.
 Recommended:

-BIO 1111 Principles of Biology I or BIO 1118 Human Biology SOC 1104 Introduction to Global Societies Suggested First-Year Schedule: BIO 1111, 1118, or SOC 1104 English Composition and a Foreign Language Basic Liberal Arts Requirements First-year Seminar Five-year B.A.
+BIO 1111 Principles of Biology I or BIO 1118 Human Biology SOC 1104 Introduction to Global Societies Suggested First-Year Courses: BIO 1111, 1118, or SOC 1104 PSY 1106 English Composition and a Foreign Language Basic Liberal Arts Requirements First-year Seminar Five-year B.A.
 (Psychology or Social Work) and M.S. in Counseling Program.
 Through this program, students can obtain a B.A. in psychology or social work by the end of the fourth year, and a M.S. in mental health counseling by the end of the fifth year.
 Students may apply at the end of the sophomore year or beginning of the junior year.
 They will be required to complete all of the requirements for the B.A., as well as three graduate courses by the end of the fourth year.
 By taking courses during the summer after getting their B.A. and during year five, they will be able to receive their M.S. in Counseling at the end of the second semester of their fifth year.
 Interested students should contact Dr. Mazeroff (psychology), Dr. Orzolek-Kronner (social work), or Dr. Orza (graduate studies).
-MINOR IN PSYCHOLOGY (20 HRS.)
-Required:

-PSY 1106 Introduction to Psychology Four additional courses from Psychology STA 2215 Statistics for Social Science or PSY 2223 and 2224.
-Three of the five psychology courses must be taken at McDaniel College Psychology Course Descriptions (PSY) 1106 Introduction to Psychology 4 credits An introductory course designed to develop an understanding of the basic principles governing behavior, with emphasis on the scientific method of studying behavior.
+PSY 1106 Introduction to Psychology Four additional courses from Psychology STA 2215 Statistics for Social Science Three of the five psychology courses must be taken at McDaniel College Psychology Course Descriptions (PSY) 1106 Introduction to Psychology 4 credits An introductory course designed to develop an understanding of the basic principles governing behavior, with emphasis on the scientific method of studying behavior.
 Intelligence, motivation, emotion, perception, learning, personality, workplace issues, and social factors that influence the individual will be considered.
 Social Science.

 2201 Psychology of Learning and Animal Laboratory 4 credits This course provides an overview of the fundamental processes of learning based on the principles of operant and Pavlovian conditioning.
 Topics discussed include research methodology, stimulus control, schedules of reinforcement, and contemporary models of choice behavior.
 Students participate in three additional hours of laboratory work per week during which they collect and interpret animal subject data.
-Prerequisite: Psychology 1106 and Psychology major, or permission of instructor.
+Prerequisites: Psychology 1106 and Psychology major, or permission of instructor.
 2204 Social Psychology 4 credits This course will introduce students to research and theory in social psychology.
 Social psychology involves the study of how other people (real, imagined, or implied) influence our thoughts, feelings, and behavior.
 This course will include discussion of research in the areas of the self, social cognition, conformity, persuasion, group behavior, stereotyping and prejudice, attraction, aggression, prosocial behavior, and gender and culture.
 Prerequisite: Psychology 1106.

 2209 Child and Adolescent Development

 4 credits

 The study of developmental changes from the prenatal period through adolescence, with particular emphasis on how physical, cognitive, and social-emotional development interact in forming the whole person.
 Special attention will be given to theoretical perspectives, the contexts within which development operates (home/school), and the application of research to current topics.
+Prerequisite: Psychology 1106.

+2210 Music, Mind, and Brain

+(See page 159 for description.)

+2211 Psychology of Abnormality

+4 credits

+The incidence, causes, treatment, and prevention of abnormal behavior of persons; major focus on adult populations.

 Prerequisite: Psychology 1106.